mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/operations/logging/index.md

 dispatch ci list tasks --pipelinerun <pipelineRunId>
 ```

-Both the above commands accepts `--json` flag for emitting JSON output for automation purposes
+Both the above commands accept `--json` flag for emitting JSON output for automation purposes

 To view the logs of a task in a pipeline (or the pipeline logs if the pipeline is still active):